Hero image

 Your taxes will depend on your living situation when registered either in the UK or Spain.
 If you work in Spain, you will be considered a resident and subject to income tax.
 The tax treaty signed between the UK and Spain specifies the conditions to avoid double taxation in matters of income and wealth tax.

-6. Will your Qualifications be Recognised in Spain?
+6. Will your qualifications be recognised in Spain?

 Depending on the job you practised in the UK, you may have to request a diploma equivalent from the Spanish Ministry of Education and Science to have your UK qualifications accredited.

-7. Moving to Spain With a Pet?
+7. Moving to Spain with a Pet?

 If you plan to move to Spain with your pet, you will need to follow the Spanish legislation, at least 21 days before the travel date.
 Your cat or dog needs to have an ISO pet microchip inserted and may need to be vaccinated for rabies.